mirceaadam/bug-free-pancake/README.md

 A bit more expensive but maybe worth it
 Read Replica
 Other features
-Test disaster recovery and restore in stage of the DB using awscli or other.
+Test disaster recovery and restore in stage of the DB using awscli or other Check examples is files/rds folder.

 ### Migrate Stage to a different AWS account
 Reasoning - isolation and better cost control